First observation of turbulence-like state in dense algal suspensions: Discussion

-Microswimmer turbulence is often associated with the presence of topological defects and orientational instabilities and, therefore, is limited to rod-shaped bacteria.
-Our study shows that turbulence can also arise in the absence of orientational instabilities and hence is a universal feature of free-swimming micro-organisms, regardless of their shape.
+In summary, we have demonstrated that dense suspensions of Chlamydomonas reinhardtii algal cells display a new type of turbulence-like dynamics with strongly non-Gaussian velocity distributions, a feature distinct from both bacterial and classical fluid turbulence ~\cite{pandit2017overview,boffetta2012two,dunkel2013fluid,alert2020universal,mukherjee2023intermittency,KiranPRF2023} .
+This spatiotemporal chaotic state also displays power-law energy spectra and small-scale intermittency that are quantitatively different from their counterparts in conventional fluid turbulence and in bacterial turbulence .
+Although the overall dynamics in algal suspensions slows down with increasing number density of cells, we do not observe a cross over to a state that can be identified as a \textit{bona fide} active algal glass.
+It might well turn out that an active algal glass appears at densities values larger than those we have considered here; however, such high densities are hard to achieve in experiments, so the explorations of active glassy dynamics in very dense suspensions of \textit{C. reinhardtii} remains a challenge for future studies.

-Reference~\cite{padhan2024novel}, which has carried out a theoretical and numerical study of the active Cahn Hilliard Navier Stokes (CHNS) equations, suggests that active-scalar turbulence in this system might be realised in dense suspensions of \textit{C. reinhardtii}.
-The two-dimensional (2D) active CHNS model they consider for a dense suspension of contractile swimmers~\cite{tiribocchi2015active,padhan2023activity} is:
+Furthermore, our observations have obvious biological implications; such spatiotemporal chaos enhances mixing and transport, so we conjecture that it aids \textit{C. reinhardtii} in foraging for and outrunning diffusing nutrient molecules~\cite{debasmita_flowinversion}.
+Microbial turbulence is often associated with the presence of topological defects and orientational instabilities{~\cite{pandit2025particles,giomi2015geometry,Yashunsky2024-hr}.
+Our study shows that turbulence-like dynamics can also arise in the absence of orientational instabilities.
+Hence, we hypothesize that active chaotic flow is a universal feature of free-swimming micro-organisms, regardless of their alignment interactions.